Chaoscaot/SwearingWords/README.md

 ```

 ## Ignored Chars
-Ignored chars shoulnd't be in the dataset and will be stripped out of the entered message.
+Ignored chars shouldn't be in the dataset and will be stripped out of the entered message.
 ```Regex
 REGEX here
 ```